 We are so excited about this book that we couldn’t let another Star Wars Day go by without sharing the news that Wiley will be publishing the book this fall.
 Wiley not only published Threat Modeling, but Wiley-Blackwell has a line of books like The Ultimate Star Wars and Philosophy.

-The pre-order link isn’t available just yet, but you can sign up below and we’ll email you as soon as pre-orders open up.
+The pre-order link is here, or you can sign up for updates and we’ll email you as soon as it’s actually available.
 You can sign up for just announcements, to be a beta reader, or to hear about other educational content from Adam including courses.

 For Early Access, Signup as a Beta Reader